dewi-alliance/hotspot-manufacturers/BGC-Fi Technologies.md

 ## Summary

 We would be acting as Sole Distributor , Reseller and After Sales Services Provider for ClodPi Labs (India) Private Limited for India Region.
+It is becoming evident that LoRaWAN is the go-to WAN of the IOT world.
+Considering the rate of adoption and the growing demand, we understand that factors such as reliable distribution and solution integration/provision are of significant importance to further enhance the adoption and usability of the network
+We at BGC-Fi Technologies, seek to empower the people’s network by becoming a reliable distributor cum solutions integrator by leveraging the collective expertise of our team as well as our partners
+*	We have currently partnered with ClodPi Labs (India) Private Limited
+*	Our intention is to also serve end user market as things move forward

 ## Company Information (required)

-* What is your company name?
-BGC-Fi Tecchnologies
-* How long have you been in business?
-New Entity for Radio Sales Business
-* What kind of products have you created?
-N/A
-* How many have you sold?
-None - new to Helium Hotspot sales, Already in business of Other Mining Equipment sales from almost 6 Years.
+BGC-Fi Tecchnologies is New Entity for Radio Sales Business.
+We are new to Helium Hotspot sales, Already in business of Other Mining Equipment sales from almost 6 Years.
-* What brought you to Helium etc?
-Community demand
+BGC-Fi Tecchnologies.
+Is a Partnership Firm In INDIA .
+The founders of our company are from the tech industry while also being enthusiasts/advocates of crypto projects with real-world solutions.
+We believe that the people’s network is here to solve the real-world problems of both today and the future.
+As a result, in addition to partnering with hotspot manufacturers, we have been working on becoming a reliable distributor cum systems integrator by leveraging the expertise of our team.

-## Product Information (required) >> N/A ( will be taken care by ClodPi Labs (India) Private Limited )
+## Product Information (required)
+Not applicable since this application is for becoming a distributor , will be taken care by ClodPi Labs (India) Private Limited

-Your time to shine!
-What are you building?
-What’s so great about it?
-We will be making the necessary aftersales including proper installations , to make the network work most efficiently.
-And miners get better coverage .
-* What is your approximate price point?
-USD 500 to USD 750 ( Indoor & Outdoor models respectively )
-* Detailed hardware designs, including relevant parts
-* Evidence of a functioning prototype - photos, videos.
-Renderings are OK but physical prototypes are much, much better.
-* Your plan for software setup and configuration for the devices.
-This would presumably include remote updates and the ability for hosts to change wifi settings, via Helium's official app or otherwise.
-* What is your expected production and delivery timeline?
-Photos and videos welcome.

-## Previous shipments (required) >> N/A New Association with ClodPi Labs (India) Private Limited , to make this bottleneck resolved and faster delivery+installation to all the clients

-Startups welcome!
-Answer No if that's the answer.
-* Have you shipped anything in the past?
-NO
-* Which countries have you previously shipped regulatory FCC or CE approved products?
-N/A
-* Which countries do you plan to ship to?
-INDIA

 ## Customer Support (required)

-* How will your customers be able to contact you for support for your products? >> Toll Free Numbers for India, Whatsapp Support & Video support available 9am to 9pm for 6 Days a week.
+We have already managed a Toll Free Numbers for India, Whatsapp Support & Video support available 9am to 8pm for 6 Days a week.
-* For how long?
-How are you planning to handle repairs and replacements? >>  2 Years
+A discord channel along with a ticketing system within our website are also being worked on for ease of use for our customers.
+To Ease the Hassles of Manufacturer , we will be providing Services to Clients with our Existing After Sales Service center network available across metro cities in India.
+We will settle the Warranty issue monthly with manufacturer or as per mutual consent.

-## Hardware Security Element (required) >> N/A ( will be taken care by ClodPi Labs (India) Private Limited )
+## Hardware Security Element (required)
+Not applicable since this application is for becoming a distributor , will be taken care by ClodPi Labs (India) Private Limited

-The community is concerned about devices that can be easily hacked, specifically by copying their `swarm_key` files.
-Applications should include plan for how the devices will be secured, potentially including:

-* Encrypted/locked-down firmware
-* Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures like an ECC chip
-* Encrypted buses, potting and other anti-tampering measures.
-* Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail)

-## Hardware Information (required) >> N/A ( will be taken care by ClodPi Labs (India) Private Limited )
+## Hardware Information (required)
+Not applicable since this application is for becoming a distributor , will be taken care by ClodPi Labs (India) Private Limited

-Please let us know:
-* Which security (swarm) element are you using?
-* Which LoRa chipset are you planning to use in your gateway (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57)
-* We recommend you don't use the SX1301 in new designs
-* Where are you sourcing your components from?
-* How many radio modules/ concentrators can you procure?

-## Manufacturing Information (required) >> N/A ( will be taken care by ClodPi Labs (India) Private Limited )
+## Manufacturing Information (required)
+Not applicable since this application is for becoming a distributor , will be taken care by ClodPi Labs (India) Private Limited

-* Have you built and delivered radio hardware products before?
-* Have you built gateways before?
-* How many gateways did you make?
-* If you have not built gateways before, are you using a third party manufacturer?
-This is the single largest risk with most hardware ventures.
-If possible please provide information about your manufacturing partners and supply chain.

 ## Proof of Identity